Towns and villages

 Castleton is a village at the head of the Hope Valley, nestled below the iconic slopes of Mam Tor.

-There are four show caves that each have their own interesting features that include Speedwell Cavern which, as a lead mine was (and still is) only accessible by underground boat.
+There are four show caves in and around the village.
+Each has their own interesting features.
+Speedwell Cavern, for instance, is only accessible by underground boat.

 Castleton is also the site of Peveril Castle, a dilapidated Norman fort set on a high viewpoint overlooking the village.
-You’ll need some strong walking legs on to negotiate the zig-zag path up to the castle but it’s well worthwhile for the views alone.
+You’ll need some strong walking legs on to negotiate the zig-zag path up to the castle.
+However, it’s well worthwhile for the views alone.

-The village is well served with pubs and touristy gift shops selling a unique blue or purple banded variety of fluorite, Blue John, found only in the hills around Castleton.
+The village is well served touristy gift shops selling a unique blue or purple banded variety of fluorite, Blue John, found only in the hills around Castleton.
+Additionally, there are several good pubs.

 The whole town is decorated for Christmas from mid-November onwards.
-There is a festival of Christmas trees in the church and carols in the Peak Cavern so the village is always popular at that time of year.
+There is a festival of Christmas trees in the church and carols in the Peak Cavern.
+The village is always popular at that time of year.

 Eyam